ghc/ghc/README.md

 complete separation of GHC sources and build artefacts: [#113][build-artefacts-issue].

 * `build -B` forces Shake to rerun all rules, even if results of the previous build are still in the GHC tree.

+#### Source distribution

+To build a GHC source distribution tarball, run Hadrian with the `sdist-ghc` target.

 #### Testing